• Skip to primary navigation

 Giaxa

-The bread rolls at Giaxa are to die for and something I’ve spent far too much time daydreaming about since.
-Although, quite honestly, so were the gnocchi, beef tenderloin and dessert courses…
+The homemade bread rolls at Giaxa are to die for and something I’ve spent far too much time daydreaming about since.
+Although, quite honestly, so were the gnocchi, beef tenderloin, and dessert courses…

 Grab a seat on their patio, order a bottle (or two) of wine and prepared to be wowed.